NicolasStapelberg/DESSABNeT/README.md

 DESSABNeT has the following features:

 •	DESSABNeT can accurately model a wide range of social restrictions and also the easing or reversal of restrictions.
-Examples of modelled restrictions are:

-o	working from home,

-o	restricting social visits by friends,

-o	restricting either large (around 500 people or more), medium (between 20 and 500 people) or small (up to 20 people) public or private gatherings,

-o	restricting or modelling changes in public transport

-o	and even the wearing of masks
+Examples of modelled restrictions are: Working from home, restricting social visits by friends, restricting either large (around 500 people or more), medium (between 20 and 500 people) or small (up to 20 people) public or private gatherings, restricting or modelling changes in public transport and even the wearing of masks

 •	It can also model scenarios such as COVID-19 vaccination scenarios to determine herd immunity, for example

-•	The model can fluidly transitioning between social restriction phases within the same simulation
+•	The model can fluidly transition between social restriction phases within the same simulation

 •	Because of its granularity (modelling the activities of individual people or agents) our system can work accurately in low prevalence settings